EiNSTeiN-/intel-precise-touch/README.md

 # Preflight

-These instructions assume you are using Debian `jessie` 8.x, but may work with other distrubutions too.
+These instructions assume you are using Debian `jessie` 8.x, but may work with other distributions too.

 You will require a kernel (Debian and probably other distros already do) with the following modules enabled: